CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex1_compliance_roles.md

 As the recently hired Information Security Administrator for Contoso Ltd., you (Joni Sherman) need to ensure the new Microsoft 365 tenant complies with various legal and regulatory standards.
 Contoso Ltd. is expanding, and your role is crucial to maintaining compliance across its regions.

-**Tasks**:
+## Lab Objectives

+In this lab, you will perform the following:

-1. Assign compliance and security roles
+- Task 01: Assign compliance and security roles
-1. Explore the Microsoft Purview portal
+- Task 02: Explore the Microsoft Purview portal

 ## Task 1 – Assign compliance and security roles